dhabaleshwar/Open-Source-Vulnerabilities/eahp_sxss.md

 **Bug Description:**

-An unauthenticated reflected cross-site scripting (XSS) vulnerability in PHPGurukul Emergency Ambulance Hiring Portal 1.0 allows attackers to execute arbitrary web scripts via a crafted payload injected in the "Hire an Ambulance" functionality.
+An unauthenticated stored cross-site scripting (XSS) vulnerability in PHPGurukul Emergency Ambulance Hiring Portal 1.0 allows attackers to execute arbitrary web scripts via a crafted payload injected in the "Hire an Ambulance" functionality.

 Steps to Reproduce: